 Padberg has been with IDSA since 2006, when she started as the director of standards and quality improvement, a department she built from the ground up.
 Prior to joining IDSA, Padberg served as director of research for the American Society for Therapeutic Radiology and Oncology.
 Padberg holds a master’s degree in public health, epidemiology, and biostatistics from George Washington University’s School of Public Health and Health Services.
 She also holds a bachelor’s degree in health sciences and physical education from Fairmont State University in Fairmont, WV.

 Padberg stays busy outside of work with her two children: a 16-year-old son and a 13-year-old daughter, both of whom are avid lacrosse players.
 Padberg said she enjoys athletics as well, having played both volleyball and golf in college.

 Padberg admitted that as a young student, she never imagined winding up in the world of healthcare technology standards.
-Revealing a love for a classic sitcom, she said, “I wanted to be an architect like George Costanza.”
+Revealing a love for the classic sitcom Seinfeld, she said, “I wanted to be an architect like George Costanza.”
 But the people-focused appeal of healthcare—and her own aversion to math—placed her on a career path that she says has left her both fulfilled and challenged.